-- STEP 2.
+- STEP 1.
+Remove power from the detector. - STEP 2.
 Set all front panel Channel 1 programming DIP switches (SW1) to the OFF position. - STEP 3.
 Set all front panel Channel 2 programming DIP switches (SW2) to the OFF position. - STEP 4.
-Set all PC board mounted DIP switches (S3) to the OFF position. - STEP 5.
+Set both front panel Call / Test toggle switches (SW3 and SW4) to the NORM (center) position. - STEP 5.
+Set all PC board mounted DIP switches (S3) to the OFF position. - STEP 6.
 Insert the detector into a suitable test fixture and apply power.
 Both of the detector's LED indicators should be OFF.
 Set the TEST switch (switch 1 on the PC board mounted DIP switch module, S3) to the ON position.
 Both LED indicators should remain OFF.
 NOTE: To test the frequency range the channel must be connected to a 100 microhenry loop.
-The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 6.
+The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 7.
 Individually, turn ON switches 8, 7, 6, 5, 4, and 1 of the Channel 1 programming DIP switch module (SW1).
 Turn OFF each switch after verifying the results indicated in the table below.